 - Contact Us

-You will use an antibiotic eye drop before and after surgery.
+You will use an antibiotic eye drop before and after the cataract surgery surgery.
 You will use an anti-inflammatory eye drop for four weeks after surgery.
 A schedule for using the eye drops will be given to you the day of your procedure.

 You can bathe twenty-four hours after surgery, but be careful to protect your eyes.